thunlp/OpenNE/README.md

 - --order, 1 for the 1st-order, 2 for the 2nd-order and 3 for 1st + 2nd; the default is 3;
 - --no-auto-stop, no early stop when training LINE; this is an action; when training LINE, we will calculate micro-F1 every epoch.
 If current micro-F1 is smaller than last micro-F1, the training process will stop early.

-GCN:

-- --feature-file, The file of node features;
-- --epochs, the training epochs of GCN; the default is 5;
-- --dropout, dropout rate;
-- --weight-decay, weight for l2-loss of embedding matrix;
-- --hidden, number of units in the first hidden layer.

 GraRep:

 - --kstep, use k-step transition probability matrix（make sure representation-size%k-step == 0).